genos/genos.github.io/_posts/2019-08-14-shenanigans.md

 I recently came across a [fun
 post](https://aearnus.github.io/2019/08/07/d-d-rolls-in-perl-6) that describes
 implementing basic dice notation from Dungeons & Dragons in Perl 6.
-It's a fun read, so you should definitely check it, but its basic implementation looks like this:
+It's a fun read, so you should definitely check it out, but its basic implementation looks like this:

 ```perl